Where people are in detention

 Many people transferred under the Medevac legislation from Papua New Guinea and Nauru have been held in APODs, such as Kangaroo Point Central hotel in Brisbane, Mantra hotel in Melbourne, Park hotel in Melbourne, and a complex adjacent to the Mercure Darwin Airport Resort.
 In December 2020, people detained in Mantra hotel were moved to Park hotel.
 In January 2021 around 68 people were released from detention facilities in Melbourne (Park hotel and Melbourne Immigration Transit Accommodation).

-The next graph shows the number of people held in alternative places of detention across Australia.
+The next graph shows the number of people held in alternative places of detention across Australia, according to the latest official statistics.

-Other people are held in ‘community detention’ or under a ‘residence determination’.
+Other people are held in 'community detention' or under a 'residence determination'.
 These people live in approved housing within the community, but are subject to restrictions that require them to stay in that housing overnight.
-This graph shows where people in community detention are across Australia.
+This graph shows where people in community detention have been living across Australia over time.